Discovering...

 Pro Tip

 Buy at the airport arrivals hall right after customs.
-You will have data before you even leave the terminal.
+You will have data before you leave the terminal.

 Maroc Telecom, Orange, and Inwi have branded stores in every major city.
 Look for their signage on main commercial streets: Avenue Mohammed V, Avenue Hassan II, or in modern shopping malls.